Performing Arts

 ABOUT THE THEATRE

-We invite you to be a part of our exciting future.
-Come and experience the joy of live theatre!
+Today, the 100-seat theatre continues to evolve—offering dramas, comedies, musicals, staged readings, concerts, and more.
+We invite you to be part of our story and to experience the joy of live theatre at CCAT.

 THE THEATRE COMMITTEE